Wrestling Hillary Clinton: Part II

 We pulled into Clinton’s parking lot and he lowered the gear lever into park, turned off the truck, looked at me, and said, “Rising waters raise all ships.”

-Growing up in a port town, that was probably the first metaphor that made sense to me; sayings like “raining cats and dogs” was too fantastic, and bromides like “work smarter, not harder,” were useless.
-But everyone rising simultaneously was clear; the Plaquemine docks raised and lowered the water, and all ships rose equally.
+Growing up in a port town, that was probably the first metaphor that made sense to me.
+Phrases like “raining cats and dogs” were fantastic, and bromides like “work smarter, not harder,” were useless.
+But everyone rising simultaneously was clear.
+For years, I had watched the Plaquemine docks raise and lower water, and knew that all ships did, in fact, rise equally.

 Jesuit was a massive and ornate Catholic school with three tiers of wrestling teams.
 There varsity team was away competing in and winning a few national freestyle tournaments, but their second and third string teams were training all summer in one of their gymnasiums, a wrestling-only room that could have swallowed any one of the Region I schools along the River Road.
 They had two new Bluejay blue mats permanently laid out, and the ceiling rafters were decorated with rows of state championship titles dating back to practically when Louisiana was still a French colony.